 On February 19, 2015, over 100 people joined us in exploring gender and identity within video games!
 During the discussion panelists shared their thoughts and experiences on topics ranging from character representation, sustainable game development, industry diversity, and the struggle in balancing one's professional and public image within the sometimes frightening internet landscape.

 If you missed it, or just want to revisit the discussion, check...

-April 8th, 2015 by Katie Simning
+April 10th, 2015 by Katie Simning

 Co-Op Talk struck some serious chords while discussing the topic Grey Zone, Act 1: Ethics in Game Development this April, delving both into content and business practices.

 We kicked off...